pcantrell/comp225-course-utils/README.md

 # Usage

 - (Recommended) Install Homebrew on macOS
-- (Recommended) Install [rvm](https://rvm.io) to manage Ruby versions.
+- (Recommended) Install either [rbenv](https://github.com/rbenv/rbenv) or [rvm](https://rvm.io) to manage Ruby versions.
-- `rvm install 3.3.1` (or whatever version is listed in `bin/Gemfile`)
+- Use rbenv or rvm to install Ruby 3.3.5 (or whatever version is listed in `bin/Gemfile` of this project)
-    - Note: on Apple Silicon, you may need to do the following to work around an OpenSSL build issue:
+    - Note: using rvm on Apple Silicon, you may need to do the following to work around an OpenSSL build issue:
       ```
       brew install openssl@1.1
-      rvm install 3.3.1 --with-openssl-dir="$(brew --prefix openssl@1.1)"
+      rvm install 3.3.5 --with-openssl-dir="$(brew --prefix openssl@1.1)"
       ```
 - Create `data/Enrollment info.csv` using the example file
 - Create `data/name_spelling_corrections.json` with an empty object (`{ }`) for now (you’ll add to it)